Evolution of progenitors for electron capture supernovae: Methods

+The approximation of a constant core mass growth is valid.
+Because of the large number of pulses, it will be plausible to consider the discrete growths as a time-averaged continuous effect.
+Also, the relaxation time from the rapid H mixing to the stationary burning is too short to influence error in the core mass growth.

-After the completion of carbon burnings in a forming ONe core, we assumed a constant core mass growth in order to avoid high cost calculation of shell helium burning, and we assumed that the envelope will remain and shell He burning will continue until core collapse.
-The radiative-zero approximation was applied to the edge of the core as boundary conditions.
-Under this assumption, three rates, 1.0$\times 10^{-5}$ M$_\odot$/yr, 1.0$\times 10^{-6}$ M$_\odot$/yr, and 1.0$\times 10^{-7}$ M$_\odot$/yr are taken as the core growth rate.
-The middle one of 1.0$\times 10^{-6}$ M$_\odot$/yr will be the most typical rate as the core growth from shell helium burning.
-This rate is consistent with the work by Nomoto (1987) in which the steady helium burning is assumed, and also with recent study by Siess (2010) and Poelarends et al. (2008) in which the TP phase is calculated.
-The results shown in \S\ 3 are taken from the case of this typical rate.
+Under these assumptions, three rates, 1.0$\times 10^{-5}$ M$_\odot$/yr, 1.0$\times 10^{-6}$ M$_\odot$/yr, and 1.0$\times 10^{-7}$ M$_\odot$/yr are taken as the core growth rate.
+The middle one is the most likely rate for core growth from shell He burning.
+This rate is consistent with the work by Nomoto (1987) in which steady He burning is assumed, and with recent studies by Siess (2010) and Poelarends et al. (2008) in which the thermal pulse phase is calculated.
+The results shown in \S\ 3 are cases using this likely rate.